new hotels are set to open in Vietnam in 2018

 When looking back at my two month internship, it is an experience I will value for the rest of my life.
 I would highly recommend anyone at university or who has graduated to apply.
 Experiences like these are valuable and hard to come by...

-For anyone considering an internship with CRCC Asia, I cannot recommend the service enough.
+For anyone considering international internships with CRCC Asia, I cannot recommend the service enough.
 You will enhance your CV in ways unimaginable, whilst simultaneously embarking on one of the best experiences of your life...

 I was left inspired by culture, motivated by work and addicted to travelling.
 The CRCC Asia China Program has given me a positive impact on my professional and personal development...